 For 2008, buyers can add the SRX Sport appearance package, which features front and rear sport additions, a new body-colored grille with V-series mesh backing, 4-inch dual polished exhaust tips, a six-speed automatic with Drive Control shift, all-wheel drive and a limited-slip differential.

 Seventeen-inch wheels are standard on V-6 models, while the SRX V-8 comes with 18-inchers.
 Twenty-inch wheels are optional.

-Cadillac has substantially remodeled the SRX's interior for 2007.
-Dashboard materials are much improved, and a curvy center stack, new climate controls and conventional, slatted air vents were added.
+Cadillac substantially remodeled the SRX's interior for 2007.
+It features a curvy center stack and conventional slatted air vents.

 An optional UltraView roof offers 5.6 square feet of open space above the first and second rows.
 The available UltraView Plus setup adds a fixed glass roof over the third row, complete with a power sunshade.

 Maximum cargo volume totals 69.5 cubic feet versus the Lexus RX 350's nearly 85 cubic feet.
 Side storage bins are installed in the cargo area.
 GM's OnStar communication system is standard, as is a Bose stereo system.
 Available features include a navigation system, upgraded Bose 5.1 digital audio, XM Satellite Radio and a backseat DVD entertainment system.

 Both a V-6 and V-8 engine are available, and each features variable valve timing.
 The 3.6-liter V-6 produces 255 horsepower and 254 pounds-feet of torque.
 Cadillac's 4.6-liter Northstar V-8 generates 320 hp and 315 pounds-feet of torque.
 The V-6 teams with a five-speed automatic transmission.
 The V-8 gets a six-speed automatic.
 Both transmissions employ a manual-shift provision.